Nor'easter brings heavy snow, wintry mix to Philadelphia region

-The snow really came down in Bethlehem, Pennsylvania, where in parts of the county, as much as 6.5 inches of snow was recorded.
+The snow really came down in Emmaus, Pennsylvania, where as much as 11.8 inches of snow was recorded.

 We also spotted some children playing by the Christmas tree, while others rushed to seek shelter indoors.
-Even in the snow, many are still adhering to mask mandates and covering up.
+Even in the snow, many are still adhered to mask mandates.

-PennDOT District Officer Ron Young described how his crews are fairing so far in Lehigh Valley.
+PennDOT was hard at work keeping drivers safe in the Lehigh Valley.

-"It coming down at a pretty good clip and they are going to keep out there plowing overnight into the morning throughout the day tomorrow till we get everything clear," he said.
+"It coming down at a pretty good clip and they are going to keep out there plowing overnight into the morning throughout the day tomorrow until we get everything clear," said PennDOT District Officer Ron Young.

 SEE ALSO: Watch your latest AccuWeather forecast